Skip to main content

 About Crusaders Quest: Hero Town

-Crusaders Quest: Hero Town is a single player casual city builder game with a fantasy theme.
+Crusaders Quest: Hero Town is a single player casual city builder game with fantasy, anime, medieval and historical themes.
 It was developed by CQ LABS and was released on March 30, 2026.
 It received positive reviews from players.

 Welcome to Crusader Quest: Hero Town!
 A little town inside your PC!
 Gather heroes and rebuild the town in Crusader Quest: Hero Town, a desktop idle RPG that can be enjoyed even during work hours.